Child Growth Tracker lets you import and export your data using CSV files. This guide describes how to do that and how the CSV files are formatted.

 From the main child list screen, click the three-dot menu in the upper right corner and choose "Import" to import a new child or children from a CSV file.

 To export a CSV file of a child in the database, you can follow the steps in the first import option but select the "Export" option.
-You can also export all children to a single CSV file from the main child list, or long-click on a child from the main child list and select "Export" from there to export a single child.
+You can also export all children to a single CSV file from the main child list (top right toolbar menu), or long-click on a child from the main child list and select "Export" from there to export a single child.
 When you export the file, you can choose to save it locally to your phone, or to your Google Drive folder so it is backed up in the cloud.

 The CSV file can be generated using Excel or a similar program.
 Column A should have the date, column B should have the weight, column C should have the height, and column D should have the head measurement.
 All the values should be entered with units.
 Adding column headers is optional.